-Before you read on, I’m also releasing a free/PWYW bundle of 29 printable mini-games from my StoryGuider games here on itch.io in parallel to this article!
+Before you read on, I’m also releasing a free/PWYW bundle of 29 printable mini-games from my StoryGuider games here on itch.io or in the widget below in parallel to this article!
 Any of the StoryGuider games that I reference in the article will be in that mini-game pack.

 - Why use mini-games?